-- IT development £0.2 million - Work to council properties £0.4 million
+- IT development £0.2million

+- Work to council properties £2.2million

+- Refurbishment of War Memorials £0.02million

 In 2011/12 the Council entered into a Building Licence and Deferred Sale Agreement for the disposal of Marshgate Farm which became unconditional in 2012/13.
-In 2013/14 three properties out of a total of nine were sold resulting in a capital receipt.
-Sale of the remaining properties will take place in 2014/15.
+In 2013/14 three properties out of a total of nine were sold with the remaining six properties sold in 2014/15.